Debts Unsettled - Hollis Oliver - E-Book

 “That’s right, you told me that two weeks ago.”

-Well, the vinyl record search is back on.
+Well, he thought, the vinyl record search is back on.

 “Today, I’m teaching my last session.
 I meet my students downtown for lunch and give them feedback on the photos they’ve shot during the past week.
 Then we’ll be on the streets of downtown Portland until dark.